aws/aws-dynamodb-encryption-java/README.md

 ## Getting Started

-Suppose you have created ([see sample code][createtable]) a DynamoDB table "MyStore", and want to store some Book objects with the security requirements that the attributes Title and Authors need to be treated as sensitive information.
+Suppose you have created ([sample code][createtable]) a DynamoDB table "MyStore", and want to store some Book objects.
+The security requirement involves classifying the attributes Title and Authors as sensitive information.
 This is how the Book class may look like:

 ```
 @DynamoDBTable(tableName="MyStore")